vperezb/google-api-support/README.md

 ## What will you achieve with this bunch of functions?

+* Sheets
     * How to create a pandas.dataframe from a Google Sheets.
     * How to upload a pandas.dataframe to Google Sheets.
     * How to retrieve sheet names from a Google Sheet.
+* Slides
+    * Create presentation
+    * Get

 ## First steps